tqtuan99/PythonCode/README.md

 # PythonCode

-Bai Tap Ve Nha Python AI
+This is my AI Python homework